jkagor13-usda/popsborder/slippage_data/README.md

 ## Notes:

-- The default data directory is now `slippage_data` instead of `hierarchal sampling/data`
+- The default data directory is now `data_input` instead of `hierarchal sampling/data`
 - All file paths in the main script have been updated accordingly
 - This consolidation makes the analysis system more portable and organized